Letaryat/sharptimer-web-panel/README.md

     --borderradius: 10px;
 }
 ```
-- You can turn on / off server list.
+- You can turn on / off server list,
 - You can add / remove servers in $serverq variable:
 ```
 $serverq = array(